 - Self-plagiarism.
 If you decide to write blog posts on your website, make sure that they differ enough from your actual academic writing (for your papers or thesis/dissertation).
 When you submit your thesis/dissertation or submit a manuscript to an academic journal, your website will come up if it contains large chunks of text that are similar to your submission.

-Do I need a personal academic website as a PhD student?
+Do I need a personal academic website as a PhD student or postdoc?

 You may enjoy visiting others’ personal academic websites and admiring people’s work.
 But who are you, as an early career researcher..?

-PhD students may feel uncomfortable with the idea of a personal academic website.
+PhD students and postdocs may feel uncomfortable with the idea of a personal academic website.
 They may think it is arrogant to put yourself ‘out there’ with having nothing to show for it.

 The opposite is true!
-PhD students DO have valuable knowledge to share.
+PhD students and postdoctoral researchers DO have valuable knowledge to share.

 Especially if early career researchers do not have many publications to their name yet, a personal website might be a good outlet to showcase their work.